bgonzalezbustamante/demo-regularisation/README.md

 [November 30, 2021](CHANGELOG.md).

-[^1]: V-Dem [Country–Year/Country–Date] Dataset v10 (Coppedge et al., 2020; DOI: https://doi.org/10.23696/vdemds20.) is downloaded from our OSF-project on COVID-19 in South America (DOI: TBC) during the first stage.
+[^1]: V-Dem [Country–Year/Country–Date] Dataset v10 (Coppedge et al., 2020; DOI: https://doi.org/10.23696/vdemds20.) is downloaded from our OSF-project on COVID-19 in South America (DOI: [10.17605/OSF.IO/6FM7X](https://doi.org/10.17605/OSF.IO/6FM7X)) during the first stage.
 However, it is important to bear in mind that the current data set is v11.1.
 [^2]: Data downloaded during the first stage from the World Bank API.